maksimryndin/distributed-book/src/decentralized/blockchain.md

 Permissioned vs permisionless

-TODO: Focus on consensus (POW, POS) as a lesson for the book purposes
+TODO: Focus on consensus (POW, POS, POH) as a lesson for the book purposes

 TPS (transactions per second)

+A permissioneless blockchain as a solution to BFT

 Blockchain network (also called cluster) is p2p network of nodes (called validators in Solana) exchanging with a copy of a ledger (blockchain).
 Typically 10 - 50 validators totaling 1000-2000 nodes[^validators]

 * distributed state transition requires consensus

 Replicated state machine, state transition is recorded as a block.
 The first state is the genesis block.
 State transition is done via applying a transaction.
-Several state transitions (i.e. transactions) are usually combined in a single block for time and space efficiency.
+Several state transitions (i.e. transactions) are usually combined into a single block for time and space efficiency.
 When several competing chains exist, we need to choose one (called *canonical chain*) via a consensus mechanism (PoW, PoS, PoA).
 Notion of finality.